GaspardCulis/elevenlabs-unleashed/README.md

 The `ELUAccountManager` stores an array of API keys populated in a FIFO queue manner.
 When calling *next()*, it returns the last API key in the queue (making sure it is not empty), and refills the queue, making the API key renewal instant after the first *next()* call as long as nb_accounts is greater than 1 (defaults to 2, more would be overkill).

 The `UnleashedTTS` class is a wrapper around the ElevenLabs API, it automatically creates a given amount of 11Labs accounts and saves them in a userdata json file at initialisation.
 When calling *speak()* it will take the account with the higher API usage while still having enough characters left (11Labs bans your IP temporarly if you use too many accounts in a short period of time).
 At initialisation and after each *speak()* call, it will update each account's API usage (not saving it to the userdata json file).

-## Dependencies

-You need the [chromedriver](https://chromedriver.chromium.org/downloads) in your PATH.

 ## TODO